sethanimesh/MachineLearning_portfolio/README.md

 Hi and Welcome to my portfolio

-Here's an example of some code I wrote {Salary_dataset/Salary_dataset.md}.
+Here's an example of some code I wrote - [Salary Dataset Notebook]{Salary_dataset/Salary_dataset.md}.

 Questions?
 Email me at: